 After these activities, you should likely leave the capital for the mountains.
 If you love bunjee jumping and swinging, head to the last resort, east of Kathmandu.
 Mix this thrill up with White water rafting or kayaking in the Bhote Koshi River.

 Alternatively, you can enjoy white water activities on the Trishuli River.
 You might find this rafting in Trishuli more practical as you are already on your way to Pokhara, Chitwan and other destinations outside the capital.

-Langtang Region, home to the popular Langtang Valley Trek, Gosainkunda Trek and other peak climbing activities – is just 8 hours drive from Kathmandu.
+Langtang Region, home to the popular Langtang Valley Trek, Gosainkunda Trek, and other peak climbing activities – is just 8 hours drive from Kathmandu.
 Langtang Mountains are the central Himalayas of Nepal and give birth to huge rivers like the Trishuli.
-Trek in the land of yaks, huge boulders and glaciers as you rise along the valley to the top of Kyanjin Ri.
-The panoramic view will take anyone’s breathe away.
+Trek in the land of yaks, huge boulders, and glaciers as you rise along the valley to the top of Kyanjin Ri.
+The panoramic view will take anyone’s breathes away.
 Detour to Gosainkunda Lake, a high altitude lake that turns into ice for several months every year.

 When one thinks of Nepal, generally Mount Everest is the landmark everyone can relate to.
 At 8848 meters above the sea, its peak is the highest point on earth.
 Many mountaineers realize their dream only after conquering Everest.
 To get to this region, one has to take a domestic flight to Tenzing Hillary Airport in Lukla.
 From there, infinite trekking routes and adventures begin.